iluwatar/java-design-patterns/context-object/README.md

 ---
-title: "Context Object Pattern: Encapsulating Context for Decoupled Systems"
+title: "Context Object Pattern in Java: Simplifying Access to Contextual Data"
+shortTitle: Context Object
 description: "Learn about the Context Object pattern in Java Design Patterns.
 Encapsulate state and behaviors relevant to users or requests to decouple application components from environmental complexities.
 Explore real-world examples, benefits, and implementation tips."
 category: Behavioral
 language: en